1,000+ Documents Processed

 Frequently Asked Questions

-How long does an affidavit apostille take?
+How long does it take to apostille an affidavit in South Africa?

 Ready to Get Started?